nachtvogel4444/nanogames/docs/creating-a-nanogame.md

 To ensure smooth gameplay, the netcode will sometimes "predict" the game state even when it hasn't received the input from all players.
 To do this, the netcode saves a copy of the game state, computes the next frames with the best known input, and when a correction arrives, "rolls back" to fix the mistake retroactively.

-When coding a game, you don't usually need to worry about any of this, but you do have to make sure that you game runs deterministically, that is, produces the same results when receiving the same input on every machine.
-This is not hard, but you have to avoid any construct or API call that would depend on the specific machine or time of execution.
+When coding a game, you don't usually need to worry about any of this, but you do have to make sure that you game runs deterministically, that is, produces the same results when receiving the same input, and runs the same way on every machine.
+You have to avoid any construct or API call that would depend on the specific machine or time of execution.

 For example:

   - Don't store any match state in static variables, only in instance variables.
-(Static readonly variables for constants are perfectly okay.)
+(Static readonly variables for constants are fine.)

   - Don't access the system time in any way.